Skip to main content

 Rate Limiting

-Ally enforces a limit of 60 requests per minute.
+Ally enforces a limit of 2 requests per second.
 If you exceed this rate, the API will respond with a 429 Too Many Requests error.
 Consider implementing retries with exponential backoff in your integration.